kragen/derctuo/light-pen-latency.md

 Light pens
 ----------

-A light pen — described in Ivan Sutherland’s SKETCHPAD dissertation, but I forget if he invented the thing or not — is a high-temporal-resolution light sensor in a tube.
+A light pen — described in Ivan Sutherland’s SKETCHPAD dissertation and [his 1994 talk about SKETCHPAD][22], and he seems to have been the first to draw with it, but apparently didn’t invent the thing — is a high-temporal-resolution light sensor in a tube.
 You point it at a CRT screen, and it detects the time when the electron beam illuminates the point the pen is pointed at on the screen.
 A [6-ns photodiode